This page describes the following aspects of applying to our graduate program:

 Yes, although your chances of admission are much lower if you apply without the direct support of a research faculty member of the School of Pharmacy.

 I met all posted minimum requirements and paid the application fee; why was I not offered admission?

 Applications fees are charged for the administrative processing of the application.
 Admission decisions are based on a variety of variables, such as:

 - the faculty member has the funds to support a student

 - the faculty member is interested in supervising the applicant; supervisors are not required to take students and not all students are suited to all supervisors

 - the number of applicants within a given term

-the number of applicants that stand out as exceptional from among the cohort of applicants to our programs for the term to which a student applies; posted minimums are just that-minimums
+the number of applicants that stand out as exceptional from among the cohort of applicants to our programs for the term to which a student applies; posted minimums are minimums

 If I apply and am not admitted, can I defer my application?

 Applications for admission are only deferred where there is a clear indication from a research supervisor that they will supervise a student, and where there is a delay in receiving research funding or other administrative delays.